Glossary · AI from A to Z

 LLM (Large Language Model)

 A large language model.
 The technical name for what powers Claude, ChatGPT, Gemini, and Grok.
-Trained on enormous amounts of text to predict the next token in a sequence.
+Trained on massive amounts of text to predict the next token in a sequence.
 "Large" refers to the number of parameters (weights in the network) — GPT-4 is estimated to have over a trillion parameters.

 MCP (Model Context Protocol)